0xMiden/miden-tutorials/docs/src/web-client/creating_multiple_notes_tutorial.md

 ---
-title: "Creating Multiple Notes in a Single Transaction"
+title: 'Creating Multiple Notes in a Single Transaction'
 sidebar_position: 4
 ---

-# Creating Multiple Notes in a Single Transaction

 _Using the Miden WebClient in TypeScript to create several P2ID notes in a single transaction_